Introduction to Virtual Host

 Step 2: Permissions

-As we have seen that the directory structure that we have created are owned by the root user.
-So if you want to change it in order to modify the files in the web directories, we can do it by following:
+We have seen that the root user owns the directory structure we created.
+So if you want to change it to modify the files in the web directories, we can do it by the following:

 sudo chown -R $USER:$YOUR_USER_NAME /var/www/test1.com /public_html